rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicscombinations-and-permutations-2.md

     Why **Permutations** ? because these two group is different, so order do matter in step 2, so by using Permuation formular, you got 10*26= 260

-****How to use this mental Model****:
+**How to use this mental Model**:

-*   Use Basic Combinations & Permutations to Calculate the the avaiable choices/ probabilities.

-*   Then can combine with other probability model to estimate the chance of desired outcome
+*  Identify if repetition allowed
+    * If repetition allowed, use N^r to calculate base permutation
+    * If repetition is not allowed, used N! to calculate base permutation

+*  Identify whether need to adjust the number up or down, couple scenarios:

+    Identify is it is combination or permutations, if combination, scale the number down

+    * If combinations, reduce permuation to combination from step one by divide r! ( The permutation of r!)

+* If there is external multiple group, multiple the choices in daisy chain.

 **Example**: